BlastSlimey/shapezipelago/README.md

 - Convert to TypeScript
 - Update archipelago.js to 2.0 (need fix for `structuredClone()`)
 - Rework shapesanity data transfer and processing
-- use missingLocations when resyncing to reduce traffic
-- use missingLocations and checkedLocations to correctly display which achievement locations are included

 ### Client QoL
 - meantime offline playing